ob2001/em_6502/readme.md

 # Description
 Side project for fun: Emulating a 6502 CPU in Rust.
+Inspired by [this video](https://www.youtube.com/watch?v=qJgsuQoy9bc).

 Not (currently) implementing any of the "illegal" opcodes, but we'll see.